New York public defenders say unable to reach inmates in federal jails

 The Metropolitan Detention Center in Brooklyn and the Metropolitan Correctional Center in Manhattan halted in-person lawyer visits on March 13 because of the pandemic.

-Since then, the Federal Defenders said, jail officials had ignored dozens of requests from lawyers “pleading on multiple occasions to get on the phone with their clients,” some of whom have imminent court dates or serious health issues.
+Since then, the Federal Defenders said, jail officials had ignored dozens of requests from lawyers “pleading on multiple occasions to get on the phone with their clients,” some of whom have serious health issues.

 In the last eight days of March, they said, only 18 of 59 requested calls were scheduled.
 Some calls that did occur had to be scheduled at times when a needed interpreter could not be arranged, the Federal Defenders said.